nickchops/MarmaladeQuickAmazonAds/README.md

             end
         end

-See http://docs.madewithmarmalade.com/display/MD/Amazon+Mobile+Ads for further info inc signing up for and setting up the ads service online.
+See http://docs.madewithmarmalade.com/display/MD/Amazon+Mobile+Ads for further info inc signing-up for and setting up the ads service online.